dkribeiro/url-shortener/README.md

-# URL Shortener
+# Dk's URL Shortener

-A URL shortener application with a NestJS backend and React frontend.
+A simple URL shortener application with a NestJS backend and React frontend.

 ## Prerequisites